A Concise History of China

 Zhaoxiang acted on this advice and banished the royal uncles to the most distant fiefs, where they only had enemies of the state to attack.
 With that he completed the break with the past started by Lord Shang; instead of letting generals, family & friends administer the country, that job now went to trustworthy bureaucrats.
 As for those who normally would have gotten the fiefs, they were kept in the capital, given pensions and fancy titles, and watched carefully by the king's corps of spies.
 Now running lean and mean, Qin became the terror of China.(1) Fan Ju also got revenge; now the prime minister of Qin, he defeated his former boss in Wei and made him eat straw and beans like a horse.

-Fan Ju had the good sense to retire before making too many mistakes, and lived the rest of his life heaped with honors, with his head still attached to his neck.
+Fan Ju had the good sense to retire before making too many mistakes, and lived the rest of his life heaped with honors.
 Meanwhile, people wondered what would happen to the royal family.
 Zhaoxiang sat on the throne until he outlived his eldest son; the second son, Prince Anguo, had more than twenty sons by concubines but his official wife, Lady Huayang, was childless.
 This meant not only that there was no legitimate heir for Qin, but that Huayang had no one to care for her when she got old, always a paramount concern in ancient societies.
 What could be done?

 Into this situation stepped Lu Buwei, the most remarkable entrepreneur in Chinese history.
 A native of the state of Wei, Lu was doing business in Handan, the capital of Zhao, when he learned that one of Prince Anguo's sons, Zichu, was being held hostage there, to prevent petty wars between Qin and Zhao.
 Since he was illegitimate, Zichu had no hope of becoming the king of Qin, and though Zhao treated him like a prisoner rather than a guest, his father did not even care.
 The chance to make friends with a Qin prince looked like a rare opportunity, so Lu Buwei went home and asked his father some questions: